Vanshdalal314/Automatic-detection-of-craters-and-boulders-on-lunar-surface/README.md

 # 🌕 Automatic Detection of Craters and Boulders on the Lunar Surface

 ### 🚀 **Overview**
 This project utilizes advanced computer vision techniques to automatically detect and segment craters and boulders on the lunar surface.
-By leveraging a **Mask R-CNN model**, the system performs precise instance segmentation, aiding lunar exploration and research.
+By leveraging a **Mask R-CNN model** and **YOLO v11**, the system performs precise instance segmentation, aiding lunar exploration and research.

 ---